Most Common Spam Emails You Can Encounter in 2024

 In this case, the generic greeting is what gives the scam away.
 Legit emails from businesses always start with your name or the moniker you used for the account.

 It’s another type of phishing scam.
-These spam emails claim that your account information should be updated or completed to avoid suspension.
+These spam emails claim that your payment was declined, and you need to update the billing information — otherwise, your account will be disabled.
 But once you click the link in the email, you’ll be redirected to a phishing website.

 In this phishing scheme, spammers convince you that your account was suspended or limited for security-related reasons.
 To reactivate your account, you need to log in again using the link from the email.
 Then, like in other similar scams, spammers will steal your money or identity.

-This phishing scheme is basically sending fake government emails that promise you a tax return.
+This phishing scheme involves sending fake government emails that promise you a tax return.
 The link in the email redirects you to a website that seems to be legitimate but steals your personal and financial information.

 Fake tax refund emails can look like this: